TomasOrdonezG/project_plot/README.md

 - P - Toggle arrow proportionality.
 On by default (Off makes the arrows clearer but not proportional)
 - S - Saves the screen as a photo in the folder named 'plot.PNG'.
 It will replace the file if it already exists
 - C - Focuses on the data

+### Requirements
+- Latest version of Python
+- Pygame module.
+Run `pip install pygame` in your terminal to install